Force over Distance: Chapter 28

 “Why,” Rush asked, not bothering to hide his suspicion.

-“Because, in addition to the power reserves, we need to talk about the dead Nakai in piled in the aft-side airlock.”
+“Because, in addition to the power reserves, we need to talk about the dead Nakai piled in the aft-side airlock.”

 “Ah fuck,” Rush pressed two fingers against the space between his eyebrows.
 “All right.
 I wish we’d been able to jettison them before jumping.
-I’m sure, collectively or technologically, they gave away our directional vector.
+I’m sure, cognitively or technologically, they gave away our directional vector.
 We won’t have much time after we drop out of FTL before their friends show up.”

 “Can we just—I don’t know, demolecularize them in the FTL drive or something?”

 “Yes well, let me think about that.
-Can we pitch half a metric ton of unclassified biological material into the running heart of our finely-maintained, millennia-old quantum engine?
+Can we pitch half a metric ton of unclassified biological material into the running heart of our finely-maintained, millennias-old quantum engine?
 I think we’ll be giving that idea a hard pass.”

-“Well I look forward to the briefing then,” Young said dryly.
+“I look forward to the briefing then,” Young said dryly.
 He checked his watch.
 “We’re late.”

-“Yes, well, I’m usually late.”
+“I’m usually late.”
 Rush shook his hair back.

-“If you ever show at all,” Young growled.
+“If you ever show at all.”

 “Mmm, it’s almost like you know me,” Rush replied in that spun-sugar tone Young was coming to acquire a real taste for.